commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ### Sample collection

-On April 13, 2022 14 leaves of plants were collected in the afternoon and directly frozen in liquid nitrogen.
-Then samples were dried for 24 hours and stored at -80°C.
-It was a sunny day (average temperature 15.8°C in Fribourg [^10]).
-Plants observations were loaded with their geo-localisation on the INaturalist website (DBGI project) [^11].

 - Where we the plants collected ?
 - Which species were collected ?
 - Link to the iNaturalist entries of your species.